UPDATE: Post updated 11/12/21 to incorporate statutory amendments.

-The protest petition only applies to zoning map amendments (prior to 2006 the statute was not expressly limited to map amendments).
-It most often arises when neighbors object to the rezoning of a parcel, but it also allows land owners to object to a rezoning of their property.
+The protest petition only appliedto zoning map amendments (prior to 2006 the N.C. statute was not expressly limited to map amendments).
+It most often arose when neighbors object to the rezoning of a parcel, but it also allows land owners to object to a rezoning of their property.
 For example, in Unruh v.
 City of Asheville, 97 N.C.
 App.
 287, 388 S.E.2d 235, review denied, 326 N.C.
 487, 391 S.E.2d 813 (1990), the provision for a protest petition was applied when affected property owners objected to the application of a new historic overlay district by the city.

-For the most part the protest petition has been applied uniformly to all North Carolina cities.
-There have been a few exceptions, however.
+For the most part the protest petition was applied uniformly to all North Carolina cities.
+There were a few exceptions, however.
 For example, the authority to file a protest petition was eliminated for Greensboro in 1971 and then restored in 2009.
 When city and county planning programs were merged, the authority for a protest petition was extended to Durham County in 2003.

 Qualification to File a Protest Petition